Ivan-Gyoshev/task-management-rest-project/README.md

 * **400 BadRequest:** The request was invalid due to missing or malformed data.
 * **404 NotFound:** The requested user information was not found.
 * **500 Internal Server Error:** An unexpected error occurred during processing.

-### Data Models

-The API utilizes several data models for request and response data:

-* **CreateUserRequest:** Defines the expected format for creating a new user.
-* **UpdateUserEmailRequest:** Specifies the user ID and new email address for updating email.
-* **UpdateUserPasswordRequest:** Holds the user ID and new password for password updates.
-* **UserInfoResponse:** Represents the response structure for user information retrieval.

 ### Endpoints Details